nodejs/node/doc/api/crypto.md

 tag that will be returned by `getAuthTag()` and defaults to 16 bytes.

-The `algorithm` is dependent on OpenSSL, examples are `'aes192'`, etc. On recent OpenSSL releases, `openssl list-cipher-algorithms` will display the available cipher algorithms.
+The `algorithm` is dependent on OpenSSL, examples are `'aes192'`, etc. On recent OpenSSL releases, `openssl list -cipher-algorithms` (`openssl list-cipher-algorithms`  for older versions of OpenSSL) will display the available cipher algorithms.

 The `password` is used to derive the cipher key and initialization vector (IV).
 The value must be either a `'latin1'` encoded string, a [`Buffer`][], a